adotterer/practice-for-week-08-fetch-from-server/README.md

 fetch(url, options);
 ```

-The body of a request can be formatted correctly by passing in an object to the [URLSesarchParams] constructor function.
+The body of a request can be formatted correctly by passing in an object to the [URLSesarchParams] API's constructor function.

 Write your code in `assets/js/your-code.js`.
 Do not change the code in any other files.